-MIAMI (WSVN) - Two stray cats are fighting to survive after doctors say it appeared they were the victims of a disturbing attack.
+NORTH MIAMI-DADE, FLA.
+(WSVN) - Two stray cats are fighting to survive after, doctors said, they were apparently the victims of a disturbing attack in North Miami-Dade.

-The cats, named Brinks and Rick, are now in the care of La Casa Paws, an organization dedicated to trapping and caring for community cats, and suffered severe chemical burns.
+The cats, named Brinks and Rick, suffered severe chemical burns and are currently in the care of La Casa Paws, an organization dedicated to trapping and caring for community cats.

-They were found by a good Samaritan near Northwest 81st Street and Fourth Avenue in North Miami-Dade over the weekend.
+They were found by a good Samaritan near Northwest 81st Street and Fourth Avenue over the weekend.

 7News cameras captured one of the cats wrapped in bandages with burns on its head.
 The other is battling burns that stretch across its face and body.